ta0kira/zeolite/README.md

   common issue in C++ is forgetting to *disallow* direct construction or copying of objects of your `class`.

-### Usage Patterns vs. Information Structure

-In languages like Java and C++, it is common for `class`/`interface` inheritance to be based on "is a" relationships, e.g., a `HashMap` is a `Map`.
-When such types are used as function arguments, the caller of the function is restricted by the *structure* of the information rather than the *usage pattern* that the function actually needs.
-This can be very problematic when refactoring needs to happen because the function arguments are much more rigid than is necessary.

-On the other hand, type `class`es in Haskell are based on usage patterns, without regard for how the information is represented.
-For example, `Foldable` instances must provide a very small number of *operations*, without any other constraints placed on *structure*.

-Although the two different approaches are primarily driven by coding style and adopted best-practices, the languages themselves have a lot of influence over what style is preferred.

-- Both C++ and Java allow inheritance of procedures and data members from parent `class`es.
-This encourages using `class` inheritance as a way to express varying degrees of generality of structure.
-- Haskell treats `class`es strictly as "capabilities" of a particular type of `data`, rather than `class`es actually indicating an object type.
-This means that inheritance of function definitions and data members is not even possible in Haskell.

-Zeolite takes an approach somewhere in between.
-Zeolite provides a concept of `interface`s much like Java, but it *does not* support inheriting procedures and data members.

-This means that the Zeolite inheritance graph has implementations strictly at the bottom, with everything above that being relationships between  capabilities that implementations can express.

 ### Compilation Testing

 The major advantage of statically-typed programming languages is their